 Rabbits can also get an abscess due to poking themselves in the mouth from squabbling with their neighbor through another cage.
 Or simply biting themselves on accident.

-Screws that have become exposed from chewing on the wood. – This is one big reason why I like hanging wife cages best because they can handle the chewing.
+Screws that have become exposed from chewing on the wood. – This is one big reason why I like hanging wire cages best because they can handle the chewing.
 You are not going to get rabbits to stop chewing so you have to use supplies that can handle it.

 Another place to check is their feet and legs.
 If they were walking around and poked themselves you may not notice an abscess until its too late.

 But the face and mouth are the most common places rabbits will get them.

 Should You Treat A Rabbit With An Abscess